JeffersonLab/clara-tests/acceptance/README.md

 ## Running the Tests

-Once all the machines are up and provisioned, and Clara is installed, run all the tests with:
+Once all the machines are up and provisioned, and CLARA is installed, run all the tests with:

     $ ./run

 The result of the tests will be printed in the standard output.
-The Clara logs can be found in `$CLARA_HOME/log`.
+The CLARA logs can be found in `$CLARA_HOME/log`.

 ## Manual Testing and Development